giannicuccu/reactnd-project-myreads-starter/README.md

 # MyReads Project
 This is an implementation of React MyReader App for Udacity's React Fundamentals course.
+This project was started forking and cloning the start repository.

 ## Installation and Run